aeskildsen/md2tex/README.md

 - **`-u`, `--unnumbered-headers`**: if this argument is provided, the TeX headers (`\chapter`, `section`...) will be unnumbered.
 	- by default, the headers are numbered.
-- **`-f`, `--french-quote`**: if this argument is provided, anglo-saxon inline quotes will be replaced by french quotes using the `\enquote` command.
-	- defaults to False: anglo-saxon quotes are used.

 ### Command line help
 ```bash